Islandora/islandora_solr_views/README.txt

 -----
 Use with:
 - views 3
-- islandora_solr_search D7: https://github.com/Islandora/islandora_solr_search/tree/7.x (is a prototype as well)
+- islandora_solr D7: https://github.com/Islandora/islandora_solr/tree/7.x (is a prototype as well)

 Inspired by